KSkwarczynski/ROOT-6-Projects/Crosstalk/Readme.txt

 PlotMaker.cpp makes nice histograms from created ROOT files.
 DataMerger.cpp combine a few data sets into one to increase statistic.
 GraphMaker.cpp creates graphs.

+MuonCrosstalk.cpp is new analysis to check crosstalk assymetry